 VertiPaq storage engine has different methods for each column for compression.
-There is compression seen that numeric columns with high margin and perhaps decreases the size of the dataset.
+There is compression seen in numeric columns with high margins and perhaps decreases the size of the dataset.
 So, it’s advisable to check and set proper data types for columns in the table after importing the data.
 For example, if you have one column “Lead Number” with alpha-numeric values, like “L00001, L00002, L00003…”.
 Power BI will detect this as a text column due to alpha-numeric values.
 Since the prefix of the numbers is already fixed in this column, you can remove the prefix and the column converts into number type.
-For the large tables, this minor change will give a huge effect on data compression and thus in data reduction.
+For the large tables, this minor change will give a huge effect on data compression and thus data reduction.

 - Preference for custom columns

 Power BI provides facilities to create custom columns in tables.
-VertiPaq storage engine stores custom columns just like Power Query sourced columns.
+The VertiPaq storage engine stores custom columns just like Power Query sourced columns.
 These columns are less effective during data reduction and take more time during data refreshes each time.
 Also, it’s advisable to add custom columns via Power Query editor instead of using direct Dax queries on models because Dax query custom columns are built once all Power query tables are refreshed and it increases the refresh time.
-However, if you create these calculated columns in the SQL server or any other systems before importing in Power BI will reduce the calculation efforts inside the engine and increase the performance.
+However, if you create these calculated columns in the SQL server or any other systems before importing into Power BI will reduce the calculation efforts inside the engine and increase the performance.

 - Disable Power Query Load

-By default, Power Query enabled in Power BI that fires a report to integrate data between different systems.
+By default, Power Query is enabled in Power BI that fires a report to integrate data between different systems.
 But this has to be performed within the same report.
 To avoid the loading of the query, you can disable it in the query editor as shown in the below image

 - Disable auto date/time

-Power BI Desktop has one option called “Auto Date/Time” which creates new data columns for storing date.
-These fragments of instances displayed in the year, month, and day format for better filter options available.
+Power BI Desktop has one option called “Auto Date/Time” which creates new data columns for storing data.
+These fragments of instances are displayed in the year, month, and day format for better filter options available.
 But when we use this for large tables in reports, these new columns increase the size of the dataset.
 You can disable this option for date-time columns on which you don’t need such filters.

 - Switch to Mixed mode

 If you want to determine the storage of each table, the Power BI desktop application can help.
 It enables you to easily bifurcate and create space in the storage.
 It suggests using composite connectivity – mixed mode to get the data.
-Either you can import data in Power BI dataset, or you can use direct queries in the source system.
+Either you can import data in the Power BI dataset, or you can use direct queries in the source system.
 This will help you arrange data as per your need.
 The direct query option is very useful when there are large size tables and data needs constant updates.
-This mixed-mode will be helpful for summarized data.
-It will help you tap on direct query option and other data can reside on the dataset.
+This mixed mode will be helpful for summarized data.
+It will help you tap on the direct query option and other data can reside on the dataset.